ueberdosis/hocuspocus/docs/api/hooks/before-handle-message.md

 The `beforeHandleMessage` hook is called when a message was received by the server, directly before handling/applying it.
 The hook can be used to reject a message (e.g. if the authentication token has expired), or even to check the update message and reject / accept it based on custom rules.
+If you throw an error in the hook, the connection will be closed.
+You can return a custom code / reason by throwing an error that implements CloseEvent (see example below).

 ## Hook payload